sagieppel/Splitting-unfamiliar-objects-and-stuff-in-images-into-parts-using-neural-nets/PointerSegmentation/README.md

 Figure 1) Pointer part segmentation architecture

 ![](/PointerSegmentation/Figure2.png)
-Figure 2) Using pointer segmentation for full part segmentation
+Figure 2) Using pointer segmentation for full object into part segmentation
 ## Requirements
 This network was run with Python 3.7  [Anaconda](https://www.anaconda.com/download/) package and [Pytorch 1](https://pytorch.org/) and opencv.
 The training was done using Nvidia GTX 1080.